Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 - auto backup is disabled

-ATLAS.ti is a powerful workbench for the qualitative analysis of large bodies of textual, graphical, audio, and video data.
+ATLAS.ti is a powerful workbench for the qualitative analysis of larger bodies of textual, graphical, audio, and video data.
 It offers a variety of tools for accomplishing the tasks associated with any systematic approach to unstructured data, i. e., data that cannot be meaningfully analyzed by formal, statistical approaches.
 In the course of such a qualitative analysis, ATLAS.ti helps you to explore the complex phenomena hidden in your data.
 For coping with the inherent complexity of the tasks and the data, ATLAS.ti offers a powerful and intuitive environment that keeps you focused on the analyzed materials.
 It offers tools to manage, extract, compare, explore, and reassemble meaningful pieces from large amounts of data in creative, flexible, yet systematic ways.

 The main principles of the ATLAS.ti philosophy are best encapsulated by the acronym VISE, which stands for